ryvn-mango/aws-rds-postgres/README.md

 }
 ```

-The module auto-generates a strong random password and exposes it as a sensitive Terraform output named `db_master_password`.
+Provide the master password via input variable `password` (8–128 chars).
+The module echoes it back as a sensitive Terraform output named `db_master_password` for convenience.
 Retrieve it after apply with:

 ```